ballerina-attic/module-sap/README.md

 5. Extract the distribution created at `/component/target/wso2-sap-<version>.zip`.
 Run the install.{sh/bat} script to install the module.

 You can uninstall the module by running uninstall.{sh/bat}.

 ## Samples

 ### SAP Producer

-Following example demonstrates a way to publish a idoc to sap.
+Following example demonstrates a way to publish an idoc to sap.

 ```ballerina
 import wso2/sap;